-A serving of brewed coffee cherry tea has about 1/4 the caffeine of coffee, although of course you can increase or decrease this by using more or less cherry per serving.
+A serving of brewed coffee fruit has about 1/4 the caffeine of coffee, although of course you can increase or decrease this by using more or less cherry per serving.
 Brew time does not affect caffeine content.
+It's lightly sweet on its own, but to be honest, we think the flavor blooms more with a pinch of sweetener.

 More about the health benefits of the coffee cherry